Joanna Stephens

 Joanna Stephens or Mrs. Stephens (? – 6 August 1774) was a British inventor of a medicine for bladder stones.
-After proving its efficacy she was paid £5,000 for revealing the recipe by the UK parliament.
+After proving its efficacy, she was paid £5,000 for revealing the recipe by the British parliament.
 Her remedy was used and analysed in England and in France.
 Investigations inspired by her work may have been a basis for development of modern biochemistry.

 Life

-Stephens (possibly born in 1710) was the granddaughter of a doctor who authored several publications on remedies and grew up in a wealthy family in Berkshire.
+Stephens (possibly born in 1710) was the granddaughter of a doctor who authored several publications on remedies and grew up in a wealthy family in Berkshire, England.
 In her youth, she took care of herself by concocting remedies that she distributed free of charge to people in straitened circumstances.
 After the painful death of a close friend from kidney stones, she particularly devoted herself to the remedies for the condition.
 Having discovered by chance a recipe which seemed to aid the dissolution of the stone in the bladder and in the kidneys, she began to prepare and distribute it, while regularly transforming its composition by an empirical approach from 1720, and this for 15 years.